-Washington Football Team replaces cheerleaders with co-ed dance team
+Washington Football Team replaces cheerleaders with coed dance team

 Wright said last month the decision to reassess the program was unrelated to the allegations made over the summer or the NFL investigation, but many former cheerleaders saw it as a punitive move.
 They also are upset about the departure of Jamilla Keene, the team’s first African American cheerleading director, who has worked on the sidelines or in the team’s front office since 2003.

 Keene did not respond to requests to comment.
-Her position was eliminated, and Donald Wells, the former cheerleading director who supervised Keene when she was a cheerleader, said she was not offered the opportunity to lead the new co-ed squad.
-A team spokesperson said Keene was offered “a role” with the new program, but declined to elaborate on what it entailed.
+Her position was eliminated, and Donald Wells, the former cheerleading director who supervised Keene when she was a cheerleader, said she was not offered the opportunity to lead the new coed squad.
+A team spokesperson said Keene was offered “a role” with the new program but declined to elaborate what it entailed.

 “Taking opportunities away from women and adding men to this team is not a resolution,” said Candess Correll, a 2020 team captain.
 “It’s a slap in the face to the legacy of the Washington Football Team cheerleaders.”